SA-GPGPU/RISCV-based-debug_unit/README.md

 # Implementation
-We use an execution-based technique, also described in the specification, where the core is running in a "park loop".
+We use an execution-based technique, also described in the specification, where the riscv hart is running in a "park loop".
 Depending on the request made to the debug unit via JTAG over the Debug Transport Module (DTM), the code that is being executed is changed dynamically.
 This approach simplifies the implementation side of the core, but means that the core is in fact always busy looping while